-Ponce and Shetty (1995a, 1995b) applied the GPH for hydrological partitioning.
+Ponce and Shetty (1995a, b) applied the GPH for hydrological partitioning.
 They partitioned annual precipitation over two stages: the first stage partitions precipitation into catchment wetting and surface runoff; and the second stage partitions wetting (W) into evapotranspiration (E) and baseflow (Q_b) as shown in Figure 1.
 Both stages of partitioning follow the generalized formula in equation (1).
-The two-stage partitioning is well established, has been proved with thermodynamic principles (D. Wang et al., 2015), and has been extensively used in the literature in studies such as Sivapalan et al. (2011), D. Wang & Tang (2014), Chen & Wang (2015), Tang & Wang (2017), Abeshu & Li (2021).
+The two-stage partitioning is well established, has been proved with thermodynamic principles (Wang et al., 2015), and has been extensively used in the literature in studies (Abeshu and Li, 2021; Chen and Wang, 2015; Sivapalan et al., 2011; Tang and Wang, 2017; Wang and Tang, 2014).